 Last in our basic breakdown of an HPLC system is a RECORDER.
 While solvent does not come in contact with or pass through this instrument, the recorder is responsible for translating the electronic signal being generated from the detector into a printed trace, referred to as a chromatogram.
 Using mathematical formulas, analytical information can be gleaned from this chromatogram.

 Introduction of a sample into the flow path is properly done through the use of an injection valve.
-This valve allows for the introduction of a sample without interrupting pump flow.
+This valve allows for the introduction of a sample with minimal interruption to the pump flow.
 With the injection valve in the LOAD position, sample is pushed through the needle port and into the sample loop (a piece of tubing with a known volume).
 Once the sample has been loaded into the loop, the valve is rotated to the INJECT position.
 By doing this, the pump flow is diverted through the sample loop, pushing out the sample in the process.
 The pump flow continues carrying the sample out to the column, where the separation begins.

 An injection valve serves two purposes.
 First, it allows the redirection of the pump flow away from the sample holding loop, giving you the opportunity to fill the loop with a predetermined amount of sample.
 Second, it once again allows the redirection of the pump flow through the sample loop, where the solvent stream carries the sample slug onto the head of the column to begin the separation process.